Tag: Grief

 A Weary World Rejoices

 Dear Cade, Nothing about December 2022 has felt Christmassy.
 Maybe it was starting the month missing you and your sister as you finished your first semesters of college.
-Or maybe it’s because Dad’s job currently demands more of him than any of us like to spare.
-And then there was my bright idea to trade…
+Or maybe it’s Dad’s job demanding more of him than any of us like to spare.
+And then there was my bright idea to trade in rogue…

 -